-Last Updated on February 10, 2020 by CryptoCreed
+Last Updated on October 18, 2017 by cryptocreed

 Sure seems like there have been a lot of forks, doesn’t it.
 With the SegWit fork in August, the Bitcoin Gold coming in October, the Ethereum Byzantium fork in October, and finally the Bitcoin Segwit2x in November.
 Today I am going to break down and explain in a simple manner the forks and what changes will actually go underway, and forecast any price changes that I personally expect to see (although can not guarantee will happen).

 Bitcoin Gold is set to fork on October 25th 2017 (in seven days as of this article being written).
 According to btcgpu.org (Bitcoin Gold’s Website):

 “The purpose of Bitcoin Gold is to make Bitcoin mining decentralized again.
 Satoshi Nakamoto’s idealistic vision of “one CPU one vote” has been superseded by a reality where the manufacture and distribution of mining equipment has become dominated by a very small number of entities, some of which have engaged in abusive practices against individual miners and the Bitcoin network as a whole.
 By changing Bitcoin’s proof-of-work algorithm from SHA256 to Equihash, all of the specialized SHA256 mining equipment will be obsolete for mining the Bitcoin Gold blockchain.”

 To translate that to the layman’s term, Bitcoin Gold will be easier to mine with a GPU so as to try to make mining more decentralized then it is at the moment.
 My personal prediction of Bitcoin Gold is that there will be some volume at first but eventually it’ll fade away into obscurity.

 Ethereum Byzantium is a fork set to begin motion on October 16th 2017 (in a few hours as of this article being written).
 According to blog.ethereum.org (Ethereum’s official blog):